Last Updated on 6.12.23 by Michael Smoult

 Your digital life, or legacy, includes photographs stored online, music, websites, blogs, computer files and back-ups, digital clouds, email and all other online accounts.

-Alongside to the traditional admin left behind, there is now a whole host of digital admin as well.
+Alongside the traditional admin left behind, there is now a whole host of digital admin as well.
 Without planning, all these will be left in a void if you pass away or develop a disease, such as Alzheimer’s or dementia, which renders you incapable of looking after such accounts.

-The Law Society recommends making and updating a ‘Personal Assets Log’, which has a list of all your digital accounts so that your executor can arrange to close your accounts and your family have permission to access digital media they may want to keep, such as photos and videos.
+The Law Society recommends making and updating a ‘Personal Assets Log’, which has a list of all your digital accounts so that your executor can arrange to close your accounts and your family has permission to access digital media they may want to keep, such as photos and videos.

 You don’t have to leave passwords and pins as this would be an offence under the Computer Misuse Act 1990 for anyone to access your account.
-Instead, your executors will be able to contact the relevant website or service provide to gain access.
+Instead, your executors will be able to contact the relevant website or service provider to gain access.

-The Personal Assets Log will be separate from your Will, but will be stored beside it.
+The Personal Assets Log will be separate from your Will but will be stored beside it.
 Creating such as document will make the bereavement process much easier to handle and manage by those left behind.

 What you can do to make the future easier

 Planning for your future for the sake of your loved ones makes everything much easier in what will be a traumatic time.
-Having access to photos and videos especially, are likely to be incredibly important for your family and close friends.
+Having access to photos and videos especially, is likely to be incredibly important for your family and close friends.
 Getting organised now is not a hardship and doesn’t have to be complex, but it will save a lot of complexities in the future should you not do it.
 Make sure you Act On It now.